Variational Principles on Geometric Rough Paths and the L\'{e}vy Area Correction: Example: Stochastic Rigid Body Dynamics

-In general, the equilibria in \eqref{detrigidbody} will not be equilibria for \eqref{detrigidbodylevy}, however, consider the particular case that $\mathsf{s}^{13} = \mathsf{s}^{23} = 0, \mathsf{s}^{12} \neq 0$.
-For this choice the L\'evy area contributes only in $\Pi^3$ axis, and $\Pi = (0,0,1)^T$ remains an equilibrium point.
-Since the L\'evy area's contribution vanishes in the derivative, applying the energy Casimir method \cite{Marsden1999} gives the equal stability.
-The conclusion from this analysis is that $\Pi_3$ axis contributions from L\'evy area will appear in the Gibbs measure \eqref{measure} by adding a $\theta \mathsf{s}^{12}\Pi \cdot e_3$ term, which affects the height and shallowness of the Gibbsian, but the centering of the probability measure will be unaffected due to keeping the equilibria and stability unchanged.
+The equilibrium point $(0,0,1)$ in \eqref{detrigidbody} determines the center of the Gibbs measure when adding noise and dissipation as seen in Figure \ref{fig1}.
+It is clear that $(0,0,1)$ need not be an equilibrium point for \eqref{detrigidbodylevy}.
+However, the particular case that $\mathsf{s}^{13} = \mathsf{s}^{23} = 0, \mathsf{s}^{12} \neq 0$ is an example where the stable nodes $(0,0,\pm 1)$ persist in both \eqref{detrigidbody}, \eqref{detrigidbodylevy}.
+For this choice the L\'evy area contributes only in $\Pi^3$ axis.
+Since the L\'evy area's contribution vanishes in the derivative, applying the energy Casimir method \cite{Marsden1999} gives the same stability as before.
+The conclusion from this analysis is that when we modify the L\'evy area of the stochastic rigid body only in the $\mathsf{s}^{12}$ component, the centering of the Gibbs probability measure is unaffected as a consequence of the determinstic equilibria at $(0,0,\pm 1)$ retaining their position and stability.

-For general choices of L\'evy area preservation of equilibria for the rigid body are not certainly not ensured.
-In this case the choices of coefficients of the matrix $\mathsf{s}$ act as a bifurcation parameter which determines the position of equilibria where the Gibbs measure is centered.
+For general L\'evy area corrections outside the case described above, the equilibrium solution at $(0,0,1)$ will be moved, among others.
+Figures \ref{surf} and \ref{surf2} illustrate the movement of these equilibria in the rigid body's phase portrait for one simple choice of L\'evy area correction.
+The rigid body phase portrait is formed by the intersections of the Hamiltonian with the angular momentum sphere $|\Pi|^2=const$.
+The shift of the Hamiltonian along the $\Pi_2$ axis due to the L\'evy area in \ref{surf2} breaks the reflection symmetry of the unperturbed phase portrait.